 Scholarly Commons Citation

 Shulman, Jeffrey, "Spiritual Custody: Relational Rights and Constitutional Commitments" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 403.
+403.